MobilityData/gbfs-datasets-metrics/README.md

 # GBFS Datasets Metrics(POC)

 This work is a Proof of Concept on data pipeline to obtain GBFS datasets validation reports metrics.
-This project setup the requirements infraestructure to process the GBFS metrics based on [GCP workflow](https://cloud.google.com/workflows).
+This project setup the requirements infrastructure to process the GBFS metrics based on [GCP workflow](https://cloud.google.com/workflows).

 ## Current Limitation